Choirtap [k-wire-tap] - noun, verb, -tapped, -tapping, adjective.

 No tickets, no reservations required for our Free Open Rehearsals where everyone has the chance to experience the Phoenix Chorale for free.

 Just come as you are, whenever you want and stay as long as you’d like.
 You’ll get a special behind-the-scenes look at the music in the making as we prepare for our next concert series, “Celtic Chorale” (March 15-16, 2014) in this very casual atmosphere.

 We’re welcoming special guest performers from the Irish Cultural Center with live music and the Phoenix Irish Step Dancers.
 Their program begins at 7pm in Atwood Hall.

 Open Rehearsal – Friday, March 7, 2014

 (100 W. Roosevelt St., Phoenix) map

-We’ll host two more open rehearsals this season during the First Friday Artwalk (along Roosevelt Row) inside Trinity Episcopal Cathedral in March and April.
+We’ll host two more open rehearsals this season during the First Friday Artwalk (along Roosevelt Row) inside Trinity Episcopal Cathedral in April.
 Click here for more details.